dart-lang/language/working/augmentation-libraries/feature-specification.md

 *   An augmenting declaration appears in a library before the library where the original declaration occurs, according to merge order. *An augmentation library can both declare a new declaration and augment it in the same file.*

+### Augment super

+The exact result of an `augment super` expression depends on what is being augmented, but it follows generally the same rules as any normal identifier:

+*   **Augmenting getters**: Within an augmenting getter `augment super` invokes the getter and evaluates to the return value.
+If augmenting a field with a getter, this will invoke the implicit getter from the augmented field.

+*   **Augmenting setters**: Within an augmenting setter `augment super` must be followed by an `=` and will directly invoke the augmented setter.
+If augmenting a field with a setter, this will invoke the implicit setter from the augmented field.

+*   **Augmenting fields**: Within an augmenting field, `augment super` can only be used in an initializer expression, and refers to the original field's initializer expression, which is immediately evaluated.

+    It is a compile-time error to use `augment super` in an augmenting field's initializer if the member being augmented is not a field with an initializer.

+    **TODO:** Define the behavior when a field is augmented by a getter or setter, and then later again by a field.

+*   **Augmenting functions**: When augmenting a function, `augment super` refers to the augmented function.
+Tear offs are allowed.

+*   **Augmenting operators**: When augmenting an operator, `augment super` must be followed by the operator.
+For example when augmenting `+` you must do `augment super + 1`, and when augmenting `[]` you must do `augment super[<arg>]`.
+These constructs invoke the augmented operator, and are the only valid uses of `augment super` in these contexts.

+*   **Augmenting enum values**: When augmenting an enum value, `augment super` has no meaning and is not allowed.

 ### Augmenting types